List of My Happy Marriage characters: Saimori family

-Miyo's spoiled and arrogant younger half-sister who is engaged to Kouji Tatsuishi.
+Miyo's spoiled, arrogant, pompous and egocentric younger half-sister who is engaged to Kouji Tatsuishi.
 She has the supernatural gift of the Saimori family.
-After Miyo's kidnapping incident, Kaya is punished for her role as she is sent away to work as a live-in servant for a very strict family.
+After Miyo's kidnapping incident, Kaya is punished for her role in the kidnapping Miyo as she is sent away to work as a live-in servant for a very strict family, while she remained guilt-ridden and barely remorseful for her decisions and behavior.